 It uses the same machine learning technology that helps baseball and softball players understand and analyze their pitching performance.

 Together with the camera of your Apple device and the MLM’s own Doppler radar, the MLM can accurately measure six essential data parameters including ball speed and launch angle.
 Your mobile device’s GPS also allows for shot mapping.

 At launch, the MLM could only be used out on the range where the ball could take its full flight.
 But with a post-release update, it can now be used indoors or outdoors while hitting into a net.

 Rapsodo has also come out with other updates and improvements to the MLM since launch.
-Two of the major updates are a platform called Coach Connect, which allows MLM users to get virtual lessons from Golf Digest swing instructors, and Insights.
+Some of the major updates are a platform called Coach Connect, which allows MLM users to get virtual lessons from Golf Digest swing instructors, Insights, and Combines.

 Setting Up & Using The Rapsodo MLM